sammancoaching/daily-status/README.md

 ## 2025-06-03_sample.md & 2025-06-03_sample.png
 These files were created using the 'DailyStatus.process.md' file and serve as an example to show what kind of thing you should expect.

-## How to use this repository
-You could clone a new copy of this repository for each client you work with.
-Update the company name and website url in the first part of the prompt.
-You may want to delete the two sample daily status files and this README.

-Prompt a Gen AI tool using the whole folder as input and ask it to go through the Daily Status or Executive Summary process with you.
-For example, with this folder open in a tool like Windsurf you could give this prompt:

-    Please read @DailyStatus.process.md and follow the instructions

-It could be helpful to use a speech-to-text interface so you can answer the Gen AI's questions verbally instead of typing them.

-When it produces an image prompt for you, use it to generate an image with an appropriate service.
-Store the image in this folder.

 ## Where to go for more information
 The Daily Status is a relatively new addition to the Samman method.
 We hope to write more about it soon.
-In the meantime please come along to one of our [meetings](https://sammancoaching.org/society/events/next_open_space.html).
+In the meantime please sign up for our [newsletter](https://sammancoaching.org/newsletter.html).